 Not every vintage turntable is worth considering.
-This list could have included products like the iconic Linn Sondek LP12, Michell Gyrodeck, Oracle Delphi, or Well Tempered Lab turntable, but we wanted to keep this below $2,000.
+This list could have included products like the iconic Linn Sondek LP12, Michell Gyrodeck, Roksan Xerxes, Oracle Delphi, Well Tempered Lab turntable, SOTA Sapphire, or even an older Lenco or Garrard, but we wanted to keep this below $2,000.
 Gulp.
 That “quality” thing that we mentioned already comes with a price.

 We love the vintage turntables below because the brands still exist, parts are available, companies can restore them for you, and because they sound great when properly set-up.
 Don’t be seduced by some fancy images you see online or a review from 1983 that makes one of these turntables sound like your dream vintage turntable.

 We wouldn’t recommend these turntables if we didn’t have extensive experience with them or own them currently.

 One of the most iconic belt-driven vintage turntables of the 1970s, the Thorens TD-125 is in serious demand in 2022.
 Restoration companies like Vinyl Nirvana can’t work on them fast enough for customers who either found one online or at a garage sale.
 Thorens sold more than 100,000 TD-125s in 1975 alone (according to the numbers), and that means that there are lot of tables and parts floating around.